Wa State: Administrative divisions

-In the table above, names in apostrophes are in Wa/Dai/Mandarin order.
-Avenue (daux laih / 街道) is found only once in Mong Maoe County; town (镇 / "ceung") is found only once in Mong Phing EDZ.
-Avenues and streets are metaphorical urban-type division name analogical to subdistricts of China and should not be understood literally.
+In the table above, names in apostrophes are in Wa/Mandarin order.
+Streets are metaphorical urban-type division name analogical to subdistricts of China and should not be understood literally.
 They are further subdivided into groups.
 Villages are rural counterparts of groups and are below townships.
-In southern Wa, townships are given the township identity (乡) according to their Mandarin name yet not subdivided into villages with their Wa names indicate they are natural settlements (yaong: / 寨), but might be a part of compound like daux eeng yaong: XX (XX-settlement township / XX寨乡).

 In general, the Wa names of divisions follow the Romance naming order.
-For example, Veng Yaong Leen means Yaong Leen District and is a veng (district) instead of a yaong: (natural settlement).
-That of the town of Mong Phing in Mong Phing EDZ is an exception – it follows the Germanic naming order as "Mong Phing Ceung" instead of "Ceung Mong Phing".
-In the Wa language, x at the end of a syllable represents a glottal stop.
+For example, Veng Yaong Leen means Yaong Leen Township and is a veng (township) instead of a yaong (natural settlement).

-In the sections below, names in bold indicate county seats.
+In the sections below, names in bold indicate district seats.
 Names with "quotation marks" are pinyin transcriptions of Mandarin while names in italics are Burmese transcriptions of Mandarin.
 Although Mandarin is one of the four working languages of Wa State, some Mandarin administrative names are non-canonical.
-For example, 班阳区 and 邦洋区 are two different transcriptions of the same official Wa or Dai name of Pang Yang District.
+For example, 班阳区 and 邦洋区 are two different transcriptions of the same official Wa or Dai name of Pang Yang Township.